gdepeute/dae.notes/cust.meta.md

 - Kaushik would like to hear about new features/functionality/...
   - Feels like he wants something f2f, partner advisory council, ...
   - Wants something more proactive/f2f/asking questions/...
+- Checked on aalani@fb.com in the analytics, expected.